cran-task-views/WebTechnologies/WebTechnologies.md

 ### Core Tools For HTTP Requests

-There are three main packages that should cover most use cases of interacting with the web from R. `r pkg("crul", priority = "core")` is an R6-based HTTP client that provides asynchronous HTTP requests, a pagination helper, HTTP mocking via `r pkg("webmockr", priority = "core")`, and request caching for unit tests via `r pkg("vcr", priority = "core")`. crul targets R developers more so than end users. `r pkg("httr", priority = "core")` provides more of a user facing client for HTTP requests and differentiates from the former package in that it provides support for OAuth.
+There are three main packages that should cover most use cases of interacting with the web from R.

+1. `r pkg("crul", priority = "core")` is an R6-based HTTP client that provides asynchronous HTTP requests, a pagination helper,
+  HTTP mocking via `r pkg("webmockr", priority = "core")`, and request caching for unit tests via `r pkg("vcr", priority = "core")`. crul targets R developers more so than end users.
+1. `r pkg("httr", priority = "core")` provides more of a user facing client for HTTP requests and differentiates from the former package in that it provides support for OAuth.
   Note that you can pass in additional curl options when you instantiate R6 classes in crul, and the `config` parameter in httr.
-`r pkg("curl", priority = "core")` is a lower-level package that provides a closer interface between R and the [libcurl C library](https://curl.se/libcurl/), but is less user-friendly. curl underlies both crul and httr. curl may be useful for operations on web-based XML or to perform FTP operations (as crul and httr are focused primarily on HTTP).
+1. `r pkg("curl", priority = "core")` is a lower-level
+  package that provides a closer interface between R and the [libcurl C library](https://curl.se/libcurl/), but is less user-friendly. curl underlies both crul and httr. curl may be useful for operations on web-based XML or to perform FTP operations (as crul and httr are focused primarily on HTTP).
   `curl::curl()` is an SSL-compatible replacement for base R's `url()` and has support for http 2.0, SSL (https, ftps), gzip, deflate and more.
   For websites serving insecure HTTP (i.e. using the "http" not "https" prefix), most R functions can extract data directly, including `read.table` and `read.csv`;
   this also applies to functions in add-on packages such as `jsonlite::fromJSON()` and `XML::parseXML`.

 For more specific situations, the following resources may be useful:

-- `r pkg("RCurl")` is another
+- `r pkg("RCurl")` is another low level client for libcurl.
-    low level client for libcurl.
-Of the two low-level curl clients, we recommend using `r pkg("curl", priority = "core")`. `r pkg("httpRequest")` is another low-level package for HTTP requests that implements the GET, POST and multipart POST verbs, but we do not recommend its use.
+  Of the two low-level curl clients, we recommend using `r pkg("curl", priority = "core")`.
+  `r pkg("httpRequest")` is another low-level package for HTTP requests that implements the GET, POST and multipart POST verbs, but we do not recommend its use.
-- `r pkg("request")`
-    provides a high-level package that is useful for developing other API client packages. `r pkg("httping")` provides simplified tools to ping and time HTTP requests, around `r pkg("httr", priority = "core")` calls.
+- `r pkg("request")`provides a high-level package that is useful for developing other API client packages.
+  `r pkg("httping")` provides simplified tools to ping and time HTTP requests, around `r pkg("httr", priority = "core")` calls.
-    `r pkg("httpcache")`
-    provides a mechanism for caching HTTP requests.
+  `r pkg("httpcache")` provides a mechanism for caching HTTP requests.
-- An alternative low-level sockets implementation that can be used to perform HTTP and streaming Websocket requests synchronously or asynchronously over its own concurrency framework is `r pkg("nanonext")`, which uses the NNG/mbedTLS libraries as backend.
+- `r pkg("nanonext")` is an alternative low-level sockets implementation that can be used to perform HTTP and streaming Websocket requests synchronously or asynchronously over its own concurrency framework.
+  It uses the NNG/mbedTLS libraries as a backend.
 - For dynamically generated webpages (i.e., those requiring user interaction to display results), `r pkg("RSelenium")` can be used to automate those interactions and extract page contents.
   It provides a set of bindings for the Selenium 2.0 webdriver using the 'JsonWireProtocol'.
-It can also aid in automated application testing, load testing, and web scraping. `r pkg("seleniumPipes")` provides a "pipe"-oriented interface to the same. `r github("cpsievert/rdom")` uses 'phantomjs' to access a webpage's Document Object Model (DOM).
+  It can also aid in automated application testing, load testing, and web scraping.
+  `r pkg("seleniumPipes")` provides a "pipe"-oriented interface to the same.
+  `r github("cpsievert/rdom")` uses 'phantomjs' to access a webpage's Document Object Model (DOM).
 - For capturing static content of web pages `r pkg("postlightmercury")` is a client for the web service 'Mercury' that turns web pages into structured and clean text.
 - Another, higher-level alternative package useful for webscraping is `r pkg("rvest")`, which is designed to work with `r pkg("magrittr")` to make it easy to express common web scraping tasks.
 - Many base R tools can be used to download web content, provided that the website does not use SSL (i.e., the URL does not have the "https" prefix).
   `download.file()` is a general purpose function that can be used to download a remote file.
   For SSL, the `download()` function in `r pkg("downloader")` wraps `download.file()`, and takes all the same arguments.
 - Tabular data sets (e.g., txt, csv, etc.) can be input using `read.table()`, `read.csv()`, and friends, again assuming that the files are not hosted via SSL.
   An alternative is to use `httr::GET` (or `RCurl::getURL`) to first read the file into R as a character vector before parsing with `read.table(text=...)`, or you can download the file to a local directory.
-    `r pkg("rio")`
-    provides an `import()` function
-    that can read a number of common data formats directly from an <https://URL>.
+  `r pkg("rio")` provides an `import()` function that can read a number of common data formats directly from an <https://URL>.
   The `r pkg("repmis")` function `source_data()` can load and cache plain-text data from a URL (either http or https).
   That package also includes `source_Dropbox()` for downloading/caching plain-text data from non-public Dropbox folders and `source_XlsxData()` for downloading/caching Excel xlsx sheets.
 - *Authentication*: Using web resources can require authentication, either via API keys, OAuth, username:password combination, or via other means.
   Additionally, sometimes web resources that require authentication be in the header of an http call, which requires a little bit of extra work.
 API keys and username:password combos can be combined within a url for a call to a web resource, or can be specified via commands in `r pkg("RCurl")` or `r pkg("httr", priority = "core")`.
   OAuth is the most complicated authentication process, and can be most easily done using `r pkg("httr", priority = "core")`.
-See the 6 demos within `r pkg("httr", priority = "core")`, three for OAuth 1.0 (linkedin, twitter, vimeo) and three for OAuth 2.0 (facebook, GitHub, google). `r pkg("ROAuth")` provides a separate R interface to OAuth.
-OAuth is easier to to do in `r pkg("httr", priority = "core")`, so start there. `r pkg("googleAuthR")` provides an OAuth 2.0 setup specifically for Google web services, and `r pkg("AzureAuth")` provides similar functionality for Azure Active Directory.
+  See the 6 demos within `r pkg("httr", priority = "core")`, three for OAuth 1.0 (linkedin, twitter, vimeo) and three for OAuth 2.0 (facebook, GitHub, google).
+  `r pkg("ROAuth")` provides a separate R interface to OAuth.
+  OAuth is easier to to do in `r pkg("httr", priority = "core")`, so start there.
+  `r pkg("googleAuthR")` provides an OAuth 2.0 setup specifically for Google web services, and `r pkg("AzureAuth")` provides similar functionality for Azure Active Directory.

 ### Handling HTTP Errors/Codes

-- `r pkg("fauxpas")` brings
-    a set of Ruby or Python like R6 classes for each individual HTTP status code, allowing simple and verbose messages, with a choice of using messages, warnings, or stops.
+- `r pkg("fauxpas")` brings a set of Ruby or Python like R6 classes for each individual HTTP status code, allowing simple and verbose messages, with a choice of using messages, warnings, or stops.
-- `r pkg("httpcode")` is a
-    simple package to help a user/package find HTTP status codes and associated messages by name or number.
+- `r pkg("httpcode")` is a simple package to help a user/package find HTTP status codes and associated messages by name or number.

 ### Parsing Structured Web Data